shay360/wp-tdt/README.md

 For compiling the files please run `npm run watch` this will start a gulpfile that will watch the scss and js files.
 4. create - this command will let you create assets for your theme like template files, widgets, sidebars etc...

+## Create command
+`tdt create` <br>
+The create command will let you generate new assets for your theme like page templates, custom post types, widgets etc... <br>

+1. Template file
+2. CPT

 TODO
 * cli to create new archive: post name